 Increased risk of cyberbullying; and

-Increase in the number of children sexting and/or youth-produced sexual images..
+Increase in the number of children sexting and/or youth-produced sexual images.

 National Online Safety have a wide range of resources and information on how to keep children safe online, which can be found on their website.